-The ”P” column is the treatment protocol: ”B” - only blockers, ”SB” - the participants were given psychosocial support and puberty blockers .
-"B + T" - blockers and testosterone.
+The ”P” column is the treatment protocol: ”B” - only blockers, ”SB” - the participants were given psychosocial support and puberty blockers . ”BT” - blockers and testosterone.

-Arrows indicate the increase ”↑” or decrease ”↓” in the outcome measure.
+The results are classified four areas: ”cognitive” - impacts of cognitive function, ”body image”, ”self-harm”, and ”mental health” - measures of mental health other than the three aforementioned categories.Arrows indicate the increase ”↑” or decrease ”↓” in the outcome measure.
 Arrows have been colour-coded red or blue to indicate a negative or beneficial change, respectively.
-A ”~” indicates no significant changes (versus the control if the study has one).
+A ”~” indicates no significant changes (versus a control if the study has one).
 A ”?” indicates a potential effect that goes unexplained by the study text.

 It is difficult to justify the use of blockers for treating gender dysphoria.
 Blockers potentially expose a vulnerable child to unacceptable risks without proven benefit.
 Without an overview of all of the literature, including unpublished results, animal, and case studies, it would be possible to cherry-pick a subset of studies and claim that blockers are beneficial.